questdb/questdb.io/docs/api/java.md

 #### Record

 This is cursor's data access API.
-Our example is not a mistake.
 Record instance is obtained from the cursor outside of the fetch loop.

 ```java title="Example of fetching data from cursor"
 final Record record = cursor.getRecord();